eliahburns/kommand/README.md

 any method that extends a Kotlin `Flow<String>` or whatever type you decide to transform it into.

-It has all of the hits, but may be missing something you're looking for.
+It has all of the Unix command line hits, but may be missing something you're looking for.
 In that case, feel free to extend it and submit a pull request.

 ## Examples: